Technica-Corporation/Tegra-Docker/README.md

 mkdir $BUILD_ROOT/toolchain
 tar -xvf gcc-4.8.5-aarch64.solitairetheme8 -C toolchain
 ```
 **NOTE:  It appears that the toolchain file currently downloading is called 'gcc-4.8.5-aarch64.solitairetheme8' which is probably a mistake.
-If/When NVIDIA fixes this, make just uncompress the correct name that was downloaded.**
+If/When NVIDIA fixes this, just uncompress the correct name that was downloaded.**

 7. Set the following environment variables
 ```